cloudfoundry/cf-mysql-release/README.md

 Run the smoke tests via bosh errand as follows:

 ```
-$ bosh run errand acceptance-tests
+$ bosh run errand smoke-tests
 ```

-Modifying values under `jobs.acceptance-tests.properties` may be required.
-Configuration options can be found in the [job spec](jobs/acceptance-tests/spec).
+Modifying values under `jobs.smoke-tests.properties` may be required.
+Configuration options can be found in the [job spec](jobs/smoke-tests/spec).

 <a name="deregistering-broker"></a>
 ## De-registering the Service Broker